davidnoah/clearbit-challenge/README.md

 Normally I would like to separate the client application and API into two separate repositories, but for the sake of ease of use, I decided to keep them together under one roof.
 Also, I used component based styling.
 Every component imports a .css file.

-I documented this code using JSDoc (http://usejsdoc.org/).
+I documented this code using JSDoc (http://usejsdoc.org/) and ESLint was used to maintain code structure and clarity.

 ### State